Fortress Maximus taking out a couple of Deceptions, dismembering them bare-handed.

 Anything Orion Pax does during the Shadowplay flashbacks.

 Tailgate risking his life to disarm a bomb in issue 12.
 Becomes even more awesome in issue #13 when it's revealed he's not actually a bomb disposal expert, but a sanitation worker lying about his past, and he tricked Rewind into coming up with a plan to disarm it.

 Overlord's birth, his spark's first flash kills two miners.
 He's so deadly his birth involved killing people.

-In issue 15, the entire crew of the Lost Light teaming together and taking on Overlord is pretty awesome.
+The entire crew of the Lost Light teaming together and taking on Overlord is pretty awesome.
 It gets even more awesome when Fortress Maximus joins in and takes Overlord down with help from Chromedome and Rewind.